Skip to main content

 Examples

-Check upgrade compatibility using the old source file
+Check upgrade compatibility using an old source file

 mops check-stable .old/src/backend/main.mo